 Awards and Recognition

-- Shortlisted for the Alice Davis Hitchcock Medallion, Society of Architectural Historians of Great Britain
+- Winner of the Alice Davis Hitchcock Medallion, Society of Architectural Historians of Great Britain